spiral/docs/docs/en/cookbook/simple-chat.md

     num_workers: 5
 ```

-It this config we are telling RoadRunner to run Centrifugo server as a separate service and to connect to it via
-gRPC.
-RoadRunner will also start a gRPC server that will be used by our application to communicate with Centrifugo.

-That's it.
-Now RoadRunner will be able to handle Centrifugo events and send them to our application and also our
+With these configurations in place, your application will be able to send events to Centrifugo, and Centrifugo will be
-application will be able to send events to Centrifugo.
-And we have bidirectional communication between them.
+able to send events to your application, enabling bidirectional communication between them.

 ## Configuration

+The configuration of Spiral applications is accomplished through configuration files located in the `app/config`
-Spiral applications are configured using config files located in `app/config`, you can use the hardcoded values for the
+directory.
+You can use the predefined values in these files, or you can obtain the values programmatically using the
-configuration, or get the values using available functions `env` and [`directory`](../start/structure.md).
+`env` and `directory` functions.

-The application dependencies defined in `composer.json` and activated in `app/src/Application/Kernel.php` as
+The application dependencies are defined in the `composer.json` file, and they are activated as bootloaders in the
-Bootloaders.
-The default build includes quite a lot of pre-configured components.
+`app/src/Application/Kernel.php` file.

 ### Bootloaders

-Let's add required Bootloaders and remove some of the default ones to make our application more lightweight:
+To optimize our application and make it more lightweight, we need to add the required bootloaders and remove some of the
+default ones.
+Let's make some changes in the `app/src/Application/Kernel.php` file:

 ```diff app/src/Application/Kernel.php
 // ...